iceman-twitch/iceman-drm/README.md

 # iceman-drm

-DRM to protect my code from people who tries to ruin my profit from my addons.
+DRM for protecting your codes from hackers and others who would damage your success.